FACTBOX-U.S. companies affected by government shutdown

-Oct 4 (Reuters) - The U.S. government shutdown, now into its fourth day, is beginning to hit the factory floor as concerns grow about the economic consequences of a prolonged stalemate in Congress.
+Oct 9 (Reuters) - As the U.S. government moved into the second week of a shutdown, Congress appears no closer to finding a way to end it, raising concerns about the economic consequences of a prolonged stalemate.

-The standoff, prompted by Republicans’ determination to halt President Barack Obama’s healthcare reforms, could affect U.S. companies that rely on federal employees and funding.

 Following is a list of companies and financial institutions that have warned of project delays, employee furloughs and other consequences of a prolonged budget impasse: